-If you have Hypertension, you are not alone.
-Learn about a clinical study for the potential treatment of high blood pressure.
+If you have hypertension, you are not alone.
+Learn about the following clinical studies for the potential treatment of high blood pressure.

 Hypertension (High Blood Pressure)